paularlott/knot-website/content/docs/example-deployment/csi-drivers.md

 ### Example Usage

-Example usage of the hostpath driver:
+Example usage of the hostpath driver, this should be added to the `Volumes` section of a template or a standalone Volume:

 ```yaml
 volumes: